-Pursuant to the RSA executed on June 28, 2019, the preferred interest holders and the common interest holders have modified the LLC agreement of the Company in order to provide certain restrictions on the transfer of member's interests, to grant first refusal and co-sale rights to the Company and to certain of the preferred shareholders, and to provide for obligations to participate in certain sales of capital stock of the Company.
+Pursuant to the RSA executed on June 28, 2019, the preferred interest holders and the common interest holders have modified the LLC agreement of the Company in order to provide certain restrictions on the transfer of members' interests, to grant first refusal and co-sale rights to the Company and to certain of the preferred interest holders, and to provide for obligations to participate in certain sales of capital stock of the Company.

 In December 2019, the Company's Board approved a Long-Term Management Incentive Plan which allows for the issuance of Class E interests to certain members of management.
-No interests under this plan were granted to employees in the year ending December 31, 2019.
-The first issuance was in February 2020, see Note 14 for disclosure of subsequent events.
+Interest units under this plan were issued throughout 2020.